Donate

 The recommended treatments for binge eating disorder are mainly based on cognitive behavioural therapy (CBT), a talking therapy that aims to help you deal positively with the underlying thoughts and feelings that cause the illness by breaking problems down into smaller parts.
 It shows you how to change negative patterns to improve the way you feel.

-These treatments are based on evidence of what is most often effective in treating binge eating disorder, and you can read more about them at nice.org.uk.
+These treatments are based on evidence of what is most often effective in treating binge eating disorder, and you can read more about them on the NICE and SIGN websites.
 But remember, no two people are the same.
 If you don’t find these treatments are helping, let the healthcare professionals managing your care know.
 This isn’t criticising them, but giving them information they should find helpful as they work with you to find the treatment that will best suit you.
-You can read more about the different types of therapies and what they involve in our glossary or search for therapists on our Helpfinder.
+You can read more about the different types of therapies and what they involve in our glossary or search for support on our Helpfinder.

 Should my treatment involve weight loss?

 As above, weight loss should not be the focus of treatment of binge eating disorder.
 The weight gain that binge eating disorder can cause is a symptom, not the illness itself.
-As stated in the NICE guidelines, treatments for BED are ‘not designed to help you gain or lose weight.’
+Both NICE and SIGN guidelines state that psychological therapies for BED do not aim to result in or focus on weight loss.

-Treatment for binge eating disorder should aim to reduce the frequency of binges, tackle thoughts related to bingeing, improve mood and, in patients who are obese and diabetic, improve metabolic health and weight.
+Treatment for binge eating disorder should aim to reduce the frequency of binges, tackle thoughts related to bingeing, and improve mood.
 If you need to reach a healthy weight, this should be a long-term part of your recovery and be discussed with your health practitioner.

 While restrictive dieting has the risk of increasing urges to binge, establishing a pattern of regular eating is vital to the treatment of binge eating.
 Self-help guidance, and CBT-based treatments will focus on planning meals and keeping food diaries.